Ntzzin/42-libft/README.md

 # What is libft?
-This is the first 42's commom core project that consists in creating your first C library that contains some basic tools (funcions) and your own custom functions.
+This is the first 42's commom core project that consists in creating your first C library that contains some basic tools (funcions) and your own custom ones.

 ## Skills learned
 -  Memory menagement